-To monetise your blog couldn’t have been more easier as more and more people (young people especially) are now turning their blogs into “cash machine”.
+To monetize your blog couldn’t have been easier as more and more people (young people especially) are now turning their blogs into “cash machines”.

-But it’s not just about blogging, it’s also about making sure that your blog is monetised in order to at least be able to make something out of your passion.
+But it’s not just about blogging, it’s also about making sure that your blog is monetized in order to at least be able to make something out of your passion.

 Best and smartest ways to monetise your blog

-So how do you monetise your blog?
+So how do you monetize your blog?
 The following five methods that many marketers have used again and again to make anywhere from a small bit of money to truly impressive sums.

 Find the method that works for you, get good at it and you’ll find money rolling into your bank account in no time.

 #1).
 Social Networking